PREAMBLE AND SUMMARY

 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

-The Russian Federation is optimistic about its nuclear programme, despite a recent decline in demand for electricity, as electricity generation from nuclear power plants increased by 11% over the past six years.
-The installed capacity of nuclear power plants also increased by 9%.
+The Russian Federation is optimistic about its nuclear programme, despite a recent decline in demand for electricity, as electricity generation from NPPs increased by 11% over the past six years.
+The installed capacity of NPPs also increased by 9%.
 Currently, six new nuclear power reactors are under construction.
-The Russian Federation is taking part in the construction of new NPPs in China, India and the Islamic Republic of Iran.
-Agreements on the development of nuclear power production were signed with Belarus, Finland and Hungary.
+The Russian Federation is taking part in the construction of new NPPs in China, India and the Islamic Republic of Iran, and others.
+Agreements on the development of nuclear power production have been signed with Belarus, Finland and Hungary.

 Below is a chronological outline of the development of nuclear power in the Russian Federation.

 |1948||Startup of the first industrial research nuclear reactor.|

 |1953||Establishment of the USSR Ministry of Medium Machine Building as the authority dealing with nuclear science and technology.|